 strings.
 To calculate the complexity of these raw strings, we use the memCompress function (from

 base R) with type = “xz”.
-The “xz” compression is based on the LZ77 algorithm that was used by
+The “xz” compression is based on the LZ77 algorithm, which is a modified version of the algorithm used by

 Butts (2001).
 Per character network, we will use the lowest complexity (from all calculated